phalcon-orphanage/docs/en/tag.md

 ## Elements

 ### `image()`
-Builds a HTML image tag.
+Builds an HTML image tag.
 Accepts an array with the attributes of the element.
 The first element of the array is the src of the element.
 The method accepts a second boolean parameter, signifying whether this resource is local or not.

 ```php
 <?php